 In order to establish that you used the vehicle without the owner’s permission, typically the owner will have the testimony that he or she did not authorize you to use it.
 Finally, proving the element of knowledge that you did not have the authority to use is usually the most critical in your defense.
 Often times these charges result from a misunderstanding, especially if you were the passenger in the vehicle.

-What is the Penalty For Use of A Motor Vehicle Without Authority?
+Use of A Motor Vehicle Without Authority Penalty

-If you are convicted of the use of a motor vehicle without authority on a first offense, you are facing a minimum mandatory sentence of 30 days in jail and/or fines of up to $500.
-Second and subsequent convictions are considered a felony and carry a minimum mandatory sentence of 30 days and up to 5 years imprisonment.
+What is the penalty for use without authority?
+The penalty is a minimum mandatory sentence of 30 days in jail and/or fines of up to $500.
+For second, and subsequent convictions, the penalty is a minimum mandatory sentence of 30 days and up to 5 years imprisonment.
+Second offenses are felonies in Massachusetts.
 These are very serious consequences so it is extremely urgent that you contact an experienced criminal defense attorney right away to ensure the best possible results.